Jiří Jeslínek (footballer, born 1962)

 Jiří Jeslínek (born 16 April 1962) is a Czech former football defender.
 He played in major Czech football clubs such as Slavia, Dukla and Sparta Prague, and with Hajduk Split in Yugoslavia.
 He was also a member of the Czechoslovak national team.

 Club career

-After starting his career in 1980 with Slavia Prague he played between 1982 and 1984 with Dukla Prague and Rudá Hvězda Cheb to gain more experience before returning to Slavia and playing five consecutive seasons.
+After starting his career in 1980 with Slavia Prague, Jeslínek played between 1982 and 1984 with Dukla Prague and Rudá Hvězda Cheb to gain more experience before returning to Slavia and playing five consecutive seasons.
 In 1990, after a short spell with FK Union Cheb, he moved to HNK Hajduk Split playing back then in the Yugoslav First League.
 At the end of the season he returned to the Czechoslovak First League and signed with Sparta Prague where he played the 1991-92 season.
 Afterwards, he played one and a half seasons with FC Hradec Králové and three and a half with Dukla Prague, playing for both teams in the 1993–94 Gambrinus liga.
 He retired in 1997.
 While playing in Yugoslavia, his name was spelled Jirži Jeslinek.